emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 #outline(depth: 1)

-= Einleitung
+= Introduction

-== Wo sind wir gerade?
+== Where are we now?

-- In der letzten Vorlesung haben wir uns mit dem Erstellen von graphischen Oberflächen beschäftigt
+- In the last lecture, we dealt with creating graphical user interfaces
-- Sie können nun
+- You can now
-  - Fenster erzeugen, in dem andere Elemente leben können,
+  - create windows in which other elements can live,
-  - Elemente mittels Layouts und Panels arrangieren
+  - arrange elements using layouts and panels
-  - und Grafiken direkt in Java erzeugen.
+  - and create graphics directly in Java.
-- Heute geht es weiter mit den *Ausnahmebehandlungen*.
+- Today we continue with *Exception Handling*.

 #slide[
   1. Imperative Konzepte